Therapy Didn't Work So My Anxiety Is Different And I Won't Be Able To Overcome Anxiety Disorder

-Anxiety Myth #17: Therapy didn’t work for you, that means your anxiety is different and you won’t be able to overcome it.
+Anxiety Disorder Myth #17: Therapy didn't work, that means your anxiety is different and you won't be able to overcome it

 Research has shown that therapy – specifically Cognitive Behavioral Therapy (CBT) - is the ‘Gold Standard’ treatment for anxiety disorder.
 Numerous studies have been conducted over the last 20 years and all have conclusively proven the effectiveness of therapy.